Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Predicting future physical positions is a beneficial way to optimize the use of limited physical area~\cite{stein2022eye,9644362}.
-Stein et al.~\cite{stein2022eye} proposed to use future location predictions obtained through an LSTM model utilizing eye-tracking features.
-The authors demonstrated that the model, which can be applied in redirection approaches, is capable of predicting the position of users 2.5 seconds in advance, with an average error of 65 cm.
-A similar approach relying on the LSTM model was proposed by Bremer et al.\cite{9644362}, evaluating short-term (i.e., 50 ms) and long-term (i.e., 2.5s) predictions separately.
-The optimal performance in short-term predictions was obtained by utilizing position and orientation features.
-In contrast, the inclusion of eye-tracking features with these features resulted in the best performance for long-term predictions.
-The authors also stated that especially short-term predictions might be valuable to optimize computational sources for rendering or transmission bandwidth in streaming activities.
+Predicting future physical positions can help optimize the use of limited physical area~\cite{stein2022eye,9644362}. \cite{stein2022eye} proposed to use future location predictions obtained through an LSTM model utilizing eye tracking, and demonstrated that their model can predict users' position 2.5 seconds in advance, with an average error of 65 cm.
+A similar approach, relying on the LSTM model and evaluating short-term (i.e., 50 ms) and long-term (i.e., 2.5 seconds) predictions separately, achieved optimal performance in short-term predictions by utilizing position and orientation features~\cite{9644362}.
+In contrast, adding eye-tracking features resulted in the best performance for long-term predictions.
+The authors stated that short-term predictions might be valuable for optimizing computational resources for rendering or transmitting bandwidth in streaming activities.